collective/collective.developermanual/source/glossary.rst

         The Python community's index of thousands of downloadable Python packages.
 It is available as a website to browse, with the ability to search for a particular package.
-More importantly, setuptools-based packaging tools (most notably, buildout and easy_install) can query this index to download and install eggs automatically.
+More importantly, setuptools-based packaging tools (most notably, ``buildout`` and ``easy_install``) can query this index to download and install eggs automatically.
 Also known as the Cheese Shop or PyPI.

     easy_install
         A command-line tool for automatic discovery and installation of packages into a Python environment.
-The easy_install script is part of the setuptools package, which uses the Python Package Index as its source for packages.
+The ``easy_install`` script is part of the ``setuptools`` package, which uses the :term:`Python Package Index` as its source for packages.

     Namespace package
         A feature of setuptools which makes it possible to distribute multiple, separate packages sharing a single top-level namespace.
-        For example, the packages plone.theme and plone.portlets both share the top-level "plone" namespace, but they are distributed as separate eggs.
+        For example, the packages ``plone.theme`` and ``plone.portlets`` both share the top-level ``plone`` namespace, but they are distributed as separate eggs.
 When installed, each egg's source code has its own directory (or possibly a compressed archive of that directory).
-        Namespace packages eliminate the need to distribute one giant plone package, with a top-level plone directory containing all possible children, e.g. plone/theme and plone/portlets.
+Namespace packages eliminate the need to distribute one giant plone package, with a top-level plone directory containing all possible children.

     ZCML
         Zope Configuration Markup Language.
-Zope 3 separates policy from the actual code and moves it out to separate configuration files, typically a 'configure.zcml' file in a buildout.
+Zope 3 separates policy from the actual code and moves it out to separate configuration files, typically a ``configure.zcml`` file in a buildout.
 This file configures the Zope instance.
 'Configuration' might be a bit misleading here and should be thought or more as wiring.
 ZCML, the XML-based configuration language that is used for this, is tailored